ShepherdJerred/hue-saber/README.md

 # Requirements
 * Node.js (developed with version 9.3.0)
 * Beat Saber with the [beatsaber-http-status](https://github.com/opl-/beatsaber-http-status/) plugin (Use the [plugin installer](https://www.modsaber.org/))
-* A Philips Hue bridge on the same network as the computer running Beat Saber with a color bulb
+* A Philips Hue bridge on the same network as the computer running Beat Saber
+* A color bulb set up with the Hue bridge

 # Caveats
 This application was developed on a network with one Hue bridge and one color bulb.
 Due to this, there are a few limitations.